This page contains details related to governance issues, and will cover the following topics;

 As part of our reporting mechanisms we produce ‘Impact Reports’, which highlight the impact and effects of our work, including our grant-giving.

-These reports were produced and published biennially, (every two years), until 2017, and will be published annually from 2018.
+These reports were produced and published biennially, (every two years), until 2017, and annually from 2018.
 Reports are distributed freely and are available on request.

 The Community Foundation take our responsibilities around data protection seriously.
-That’s why we have already implemented the GDPR legal requirements, which will be enforced from May 2018.
+That’s why we have already implemented the GDPR legal requirements, which were enforced from May 2018.

 How we use your information